Providing Reliable Home Inspection Services to the Louisville Metro area for more than 30 years

 If you're in the process of purchasing a new or existing home, don't be fooled by the cheap, low-price home inspectors around town.
 Hire Home Inspections Inc. We have been doing it right for more than 30 years.
 Choose the right home inspector and empower yourself to know all about the house of your dreams before you purchase it.

-Contact phone 502-897-5113 to schedule your home inspection or click on the button below.
+Contact us at phone # 502-551-8390 to schedule your home inspection or click on the button below.

 Home Inspectors & Conflicts Of Interest